2017/2018(See biographies below)

 Lynne Armstrong, Director ( bio to come )

-Anne Connolly, Secretary
+Anne Connolly, Director

 My husband Steve and I moved from the GTA to Buckhorn in the spring of 2013.
 We vacationed in the area with our three children for over 25 years and Buckhorn became our second home.
 It was always our plan to wait till we retired to move up to Buckhorn full time.
 We run a small business and as long as we have internet access, we can work anywhere.
 We began to wonder what was keeping us in the city.
 We listed our house and here we are!
 We have never looked back and have not regretted the big move for even a second.
 The BCC is a wonderful and welcoming place to get your feet wet as a volunteer new to the area.

-Sue Swankie, Director ( bio to come )
+Jasmine Murray, Director ( bio to come )

 Peter Raymond, Twp Council Liaison, Ex-Officio Board Member